Measurements of the charge ratio and polarization of cosmic-ray muons with the Super-Kamiokande detector: Summary and prospects

-As for future prospects, the measurement result of charge ratio constrains the ratio of atmospheric neutrinos to anti-neutrinos~($\nu/\bar{\nu}$) and the measurement of muon polarization also constraints the energy spectrum of atmospheric neutrinos in the neutrino flux simulation models.
+As for prospects, the measurement result of charge ratio constrains the ratio of atmospheric neutrinos to anti-neutrinos~($\nu/\bar{\nu}$), and the measurement of muon polarization also constrains the energy spectrum of atmospheric neutrinos in neutrino flux simulation models.
 These measurements can therefore contribute to more precise determination of neutrino oscillation parameters.
-In addition, the precise measurement of muon polarization in the underground environment could prove helpful to understand the asymmetric changes in helical biopolymers, which may account for the emergence of biological homochirality~\cite{Globus:2020gud, Globus:2021kau}, due to spin-polarized cosmic radiation.
+In addition, the precise measurement of muon polarization in the underground environment could prove helpful in understanding the asymmetric changes in helical biopolymers, which may account for the emergence of biological homochirality~\cite{Globus:2020gud, Globus:2021kau}, due to spin-polarized cosmic radiation.